 What it is: The time period between the end of a monthly billing period and the payment due date, during which no interest accrues.

-How long it lasts: 21 days after the close of the billing cycle.
+How long it lasts: At least 21 days after the close of the billing cycle.

-Where to find it: Each Chase Freedom statement includes a payment due date.
-That is the last day of the grace period.
+Where to find it: Check the payment due date on your Chase Freedom statement, as that is the last day of the grace period.

-But the Chase Ink Business cards have a grace period of at least 20 days, rather than 21.
+Ultimately, it is worth noting that the Chase Business cards have a grace period of at least 20 days, rather than 21.
 Business cards are allowed to have grace periods below 21 days because they are not covered by the CARD Act, which created the grace period rules for personal cards.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.